How to upgrade Supermicro BIOS and IPMI (BMC Controller)

 Concepts

 All computers have a BIOS.
 Supermicro has something in addition to a BIOS called the Baseband Management Controller (BMC), also known as IPMI.
-This extra low overhead operating system allows low level access to the underlying hardware and the ability to do smart things like see the BIOS settings and the screen of the hardware even when the operating system hasn’t booted.
-You can do everything you would do at the server as if you’re right there.
-The has a very smart HTML5 web interface and back in the day people used Java to access it too.
+This extra low overhead operating system allows low level access to the underlying hardware and the ability to do smart things like see the BIOS settings and the screen of the server even when the operating system hasn’t booted.
+You can do everything you would do at the server as if you’re right there, including believe it or not power the machine on or off (and back on again).
+The latest versions all have a very responsive HTML5 web interface.
+Back in the day people used Java to access it the screen, but this is really a royal pain in the butt these days as Java is mostly dead after Oracle took it over.

 Updating the BIOS